 - impose an administrative fine;

-The dentist or hygienist being disciplined can request an administrative hearing in front of the CBD to contest the punishment.
-These hearings resemble an informal mini-trial, and the dentist or hygienist can bring an attorney and present evidence.
+You can request an administrative hearing in front of the CBD to contest the punishment.
+These hearings resemble an informal mini-trial, and you can bring an attorney and present evidence.

-Note that If the CDB learns that a dentist or hygienist neglected to report a conviction, the CDB could discipline him/her on that basis alone.4
+Note that if the CDB learns that you neglected to report a conviction, the CDB could discipline you on that basis alone.4

 4. Fighting discipline by the Colorado Dental Board

 Facing a tribunal of peers and colleagues during a disciplinary hearing can be very intimidating and scary.
-Dentists (or dental hygienists) facing possible license suspension or revocation by the CDB are encouraged to hire an experienced attorney to help advocate on their behalf.
+You are encouraged to hire an experienced attorney to help advocate on your behalf.

 How best to contest disciplinary measures always depends on the unique circumstances of each case.
 In general, an attorney would try to show the CDB that:

-- the dentist has an otherwise clean criminal history;
+- you have an otherwise clean criminal history;

-- the criminal convictions at issue do not impinge on the dentist’s ability to deliver competent health care services;
+- the criminal convictions at issue do not impinge on your ability to deliver competent health care services;

-- the dentist is well-regarded by other dentists in the community;
+- you are well-regarded by other dentists in the community;

-- the dentist has followed all the judge’s orders in the criminal case
+- you have followed all the judge’s orders in the criminal case

-In some cases, it may be helpful for co-workers, patients, and fellow dentists to write letters of support to the CDB about the dentist facing discipline.
+In some cases, it may be helpful for co-workers, patients, and fellow dentists to write letters of support to the CDB.
 The CDB appreciates how every dentist goes through years of school and training to provide a service that every person needs, and the CDB is loath to disqualify one unless absolutely necessary.

 5. Penalties for the unauthorized practice of dentistry in Colorado

-Furthermore, people with past convictions of the unauthorized practice of dentistry could be barred from getting a license from the CDB.
+Furthermore, if you have past convictions of the unauthorized practice of dentistry, you could be barred from getting a license from the CDB.

 6. Other professional licenses in Colorado